slytomcat/http-mock/README.md

 It can work in two modes:

-- `proxy`: forward incoming requests to specified external service, return and store responses and create configuration for MOCk mode usage.
+- `proxy`: forward incoming requests to specified external service, return and store responses and create configuration for `mock` mode usage.
 - `mock`: handle incoming requests from files according to the configuration file.

 In `proxy` mode each request creates: